-If you are not required to file a tax return, your tax household is exempt from the shared responsibility payment and you do not need to file a tax return to claim the coverage exemption.
-However, if you are not required to file a tax return but choose to file anyway, claim the coverage exemption on line 7a or 7b of Form 8965.
+If you are required to file a tax return and you want to claim a coverage exemption for yourself or another member of your tax household, you must file Form 8965.
+Attach Form 8965 to your return (Form 1040, Form 1040A, or Form 1040EZ).
+If you are not required to file a tax return, your tax household is exempt from the shared responsibility payment and you do not need to file a return to claim the coverage exemption.
+If you are not required to file a tax return but choose to file anyway, claim the coverage exemption on line 7a or 7b.
 (See the instructions under Part II, later.)